natinthegarden/harry-potter/README.md

 ---

+<h3>Instructions</h3>

+- Fork the repo to your gihub account
+- Clone the fork of the repo to your computer
+- Create a virtual environment and activate it
+- Install the **requirements.txt** to get specific *package install requirements* to pip install pandas, numpy and specific Python version.
+- download the dataset from Kaggle to your computer and then place it into your Harry Potter code repo (link:* https://www.kaggle.com/datasets/nehatiwari03/harry-potter-fanfiction-data?resource=download)

+---

 <h3>Summary</h3>

 This was a fun student project to get familiar with data cleaning and analysis tools with Python.

-- Install the **requirements.txt** to get specific *package install requirements* to pip install pandas, numpy and specific Python version.
-You'll also need to download the dataset to your computer to start.

 - The **explore_harry.ipynb** can be opened and read to see where I *explored my raw data*.
 I made choices in this exploration about what cleaning functions would be needed.